hibtc/madgui-installer/README.rst

 This works for a while to finally create a ``madgui_X.X.X_setup.exe`` that can be used to install madgui on another machine.

-There is one notable limitation: the installer currently does not include a python installation and hence python 3.7 must be installed on the target machine beforehand.
+The installer allows to either install a small python distribution alongside madgui (recommended), or choose an existing python 3.7 installation on the host.

 Next, copy runtime dependencies such as beamoptikdll into the madgui folder.